What is TrumpCare?

 On the site, the plan has little in common with ObamaCare outside of Medicaid expansion.
 So far in real life, it is looking like the GOP will push to block grant Medicaid, which could have a number of implications.
 Block-grant could mean expansion, or it could mean provide loopholes to decrease federal funding (the fear of liberals).
 Like on many of these issues, it really is still too early to tell.

-Trump seems to be dropping the mandates and some subsidies, pushing Medicaid expansion (rhetorically, actually pushing Medicaid block-grant in practice it seems), deregulating a little, regulating a little, and… maybe… just maybe… initiating some version of a free-market single payer / public option like we saw in Upton, Burr, and Hatch’s CARE plan or Pence’s HIP.
+Trump seems to be dropping the mandates and some subsidies, pushing Medicaid expansion rhetorically, pushing Medicaid block-grant in practice, deregulating a little, regulating a little, and maybe initiating some version of a free-market single payer/public option like we saw in Upton, Burr, and Hatch’s CARE plan or Pence’s HIP.

 Trump’s stance on healthcare, as far as we know, contains a lot of room for bipartisan reform.
 It is still too early to know what a Trump will do as a President under the GOP controlled congress, but if it is a moderate version of what he has said, Americans should be just fine.